Raghed33/Raghed33/README.md

 ### 🌐 Network Programming Project
 Built a multi-threaded web server and a real-time multiplayer trivia game using socket programming in Python.

-- Developed a TCP web server to serve multilingual content.
-- Created a UDP-based trivia game with live scoring and leaderboard.
-- Utilized socket programming for concurrent client-server communication.

 **GitHub Repository:**
 - Socket Programming Implementation: [GitHub Link]